poke/MediaWiki-extensions/README.md

 # MediaWiki extensions

-## DismissableSiteNoticePlus
-*DismissableSiteNoticePlus* is a fork of the original [DismissableSiteNotice](http://mediawiki.org/wiki/Extension:DismissableSiteNotice) by Brion Vibber.
-It features an improved output format that also allows a better styling of the site notice.

 ## AlternativeUserTalk
 The *AlternativeUserTalk* extension allows users to use a different page as their user talk page.
 This extension basically changes the new messages notice so it appears for changes on the alternative user talk page, as specified in a custom system message, and adds functionality to clear it for that page.